Jeremy Cooke: High Court

 Cooke was knighted in 2001, and that October he became a High Court judge, Queen's Bench Division, Commercial.
 With Mr Justice Bean, he became a presiding judge over the South Eastern Circuit on 1 January 2007.
 He was succeeded by Mr Justice Sweeney on 1 January 2012.
 Among the cases he has presided over as judge were the 2007 royal blackmail plot, the trial of Armel Gnango for the murder of Magda Pniewska, the trial of Roshonara Choudhry for stabbing Stephen Timms MP and the 2011 Pakistan cricket spot-fixing scandal.

 Between 2013 and 2016, he presided over the case of R v Tom Hayes, which saw him hand the largest ever sentence for white collar crime in the UK.
 His last case was about the seizure of Hayes's assets, in which he ordered the payment of £878,806.
 He then retired in 2016.
+In July 2025, the Supreme Court of the United Kingdom overturned Hayes' conviction on appeal, finding that Cooke had given the jury inaccurate and unfair instructions that prevented Hayes from having a fair trial.

+He has also served as a judge for Singapore's International Commercial Court and the Dubai International Financial Centre Court.

 Personal life

 He was a member of Harlequin F.C. from 1970 to 1975.
-He has been vice-chairman of LICC Ltd since 1999 and was vice-president of the Lawyers' Christian Fellowship 2003–2010.
+He has been vice-chairman of LICC Ltd since 1999 and was vice-president of the Lawyers' Christian Fellowship from 2003–2010.